Contents

 You might have heard people say things like, “It’s fine to leave it on the counter for an hour,” or, “Just cook it—heat kills bacteria!”
 While it’s true that cooking can kill most bacteria, it’s not a foolproof solution.
 Some toxins produced by bacteria, like those from Staphylococcus aureus, can survive cooking temperatures.

 Another misconception?
 Adding more sugar or spices will somehow “preserve” the mixture.
 While these ingredients might mask off flavors, they won’t prevent spoilage.
-The bottom line is that proper storage in the fridge is your best bet for keeping your French toast mixture safe to use.
+The bottom line is that storing French toast mixture properly in the fridge is your best bet for keeping it safe to use.

 Key Factors Influencing the Shelf Life of French Toast Mixture